polkadot-fellows/RFCs/text/0000-rewards.md

 ## Motivation

-We want all polkadot subsystems be profitable for validataors, because otherwise operators might profit from running modified code.
+We want all or most polkadot subsystems be profitable for validataors, because otherwise operators might profit from running modified code.
 In particular, almost all rewards in Kusama/Polkadot should come from work done securing parachains, primarily approval checking, but also backing, availability, and support of XCMP.

 Among these task, our highest priorities must be approval checks, which ensure soundness, and sending availability chunks to approval checkers.
 We prove backers must be paid strictly less than approval checkers.